vmstan/gravity-sync/ADVANCED.md

 */15 * * * * /bin/bash /home/USER/gravity-sync/gravity-sync.sh > /home/USER/gravity-sync/gravity-sync.cron
 0 23 * * * /bin/bash /home/USER//gravity-sync/gravity-sync.sh backup >/dev/null 2>&1
 ```

+### Automating Automation

+To automate the deployment of automation option you can call it with 2 parameters:
+- First interval in minutes to run sync [0-30],
+- Second the hour to run backup [0-24]

+(0 will disable the cron entry)

+For example:
+`./gravity-sync.sh automate 15 23`

+Will configure automation of the sync function every 15 minutes and of a backup at 23:00.

 ## Reference Architectures
 The designation of primary and secondary is purely at your discretion.
 The doesn't matter if you're using an HA process like keepalived to present a single DNS IP address to clients, or handing out two DNS resolvers via DHCP.
 Generally it is expected that the two (or more) Pi-hole(s) will be at the same phyiscal location, or at least on the same internal networks.
 It should also be possible to to replicate to a secondary Pi-hole across networks, either over a VPN or open-Internet, with the approprate firewall/NAT configuration.